TUPE — a special assignment — how to spot those employees who transfer, those who don’t and those who might!

 Crucially though, the test of assignment has to be met.
 Whilst, in general terms, the greater the percentage of time an employee spends working on the service/undertaking which is transferring, the more likely it is that the test will be met, it is clear (and must be remembered) that it is possible for an employee not to be assigned to a service even though they spend the majority (even the vast majority) of their time working in the service and visa versa.

 Some conclusions and suggestions

-- Remember, when looking at service provision changes, that the organised grouping of employees (which has as its principle purpose the carrying out of the service) has to be identified.
-Otherwise there is no service provision change to which TUPE will apply.
+- Remember, when looking at service provision changes, that the organised grouping of employees (which has as its principal purpose the carrying out of the service) has to be identified.
+Otherwise, there is no service provision change to which TUPE will apply.

 - Common sense conclusion - those employees who form part of that organised grouping of employees must also meet the definition of assignment.

 - It is possible though that there may be some employees who are not part of that organised grouping who also meet the definition of assignment.

 - Applying a percentage to try to identify the organised grouping of employees would be far too unsophisticated an approach (look at the Eddie Stobart case for example).